- Buckfast honey bee

 As large scale queen and nuc producers we are extremely busy during the beekeeping season, we don't have the time to make unecessary phone calls or emails.

 I’ll take a moment to explain why we can’t individually email people in advance of the day of shipment.
 We generally have a huge despatch list to fulfil ; in order to do that we inspect the mating nucs and only cage queens that meet our very high standard.
-Because we don't use queenbanks, we never know how many queens meet that standard until the day of caging and shipping, which of course is weather dependent.
+We never know how many queens meet that standard until the day of caging and shipping, which of course is weather dependent.
 That’s why we email on the day of shipping, confirming your queen has been checked, selected, caged and shipped.

 You don’t need to pre-prepare anything in advance of recieving your queen(s), you only need your colony to be queenless for 24/48 hours.
 Your queen will be perfectly fine remaining in the packaging in in a temperate environment, just give a single drop of water per day onto the grille of the cage.